Yale-BIM/f26-assignments/assignment-1/README.md

         * /virtual_camera/camera_info
         * /virtual_camera/image_raw

-    Upload your ROS 2 bag to Google Drive or Box and <u>make it accessible to anybody with the link</u>.
-Then, **provide a link to your ROS 2 bag in your report** for this assignment.
+    Upload your ROS 2 bag (the folder that was created with an .mcap file and a yaml file) to Google Drive and <u>make the folder accessible to anybody with the link</u>.
+Then, **provide the link to your ROS 2 bag in your online report** for this assignment.
 You don't need to and you shouldn't commit the bag to your repository!
 Otherwise, you will make your repository unnecessarily heavy.